Kim Chaek University of Technology: Academics

 The university has 18 departments and about 80 programs, about 10,000 students and 2,000 staff.
 There are 10 research institutes and one graduate school.
 There are 54 laboratories and a library with about 600,000 volumes.
 The campus has a total area of 400,000 square meters.

 The Science and Education Department under the Central Committee of the Workers' Party of Korea exercises overall supervision, but the Department of Higher Education in the Ministry of Education manages administrative affairs.
 There are education bureaus under the people's committees in every city and/or province that contribute to the formation of education policy, and the local education bureau could provide some input for the school.

 As of 6 January 2007, Ri Won Chil is the vice president.

 In 2012, Nosotek cooperated with students from the Kim Chaek University of Technology to develop Pyongyang Racer, a racing video game released by the Koryo Tours travel agency to promote tourism in North Korea.

+Top-performing students from Kim Chaek University of Technology are recruited by the Reconnaissance General Bureau (RGB), a department of the North Korean government which manages its cyber capabilities, to work as code-breakers and foreign hackers in order to acquire money for the government.

 Achievements

-In 2019, the university placed 8th in 2019's International Collegiate Programming Contest.
+In 2019, the university placed 8th in 2019's International Collegiate Programming Contest (ICPC).
+This was their first and only time participating in the ICPC.